-Untreated depression can make it challenging to develop new relationships or maintain existing ones.
+Untreated depression can make it challenging to develop or maintain new relationships.
 According to Dr. Nancy Donachie of SMART Health and Wellness, people with long-term untreated depression sometimes begin isolating themselves from others.
 When a person has depression, the basics in life, like having a simple conversation with someone, can feel impossible.

 Untreated depression can often cause patients to become closed off or anti-social.
-When this happens, work performance and personal relationships tend to fall apart or end.
+Work performance and personal relationships tend to fall apart or end when this happens.

 What are the physical effects of untreated depression?

-Untreated depression is a definite threat to your physical health, and the risk is higher the longer your condition goes untreated.
-There is plenty of evidence that demonstrates the full range of effects on the body associated with depression.
-According to the Mayo Clinic, patients with untreated long-term depression are more prone to sleep disruptions, heart disease, weight gain or loss, weakened immune system, and physical pain.
+Untreated depression is a definite threat to your physical health.
+The risk is higher the longer your condition goes untreated.
+Plenty of evidence demonstrates the full range of effects on the body associated with depression.
+According to the Mayo Clinic, patients with untreated long-term depression are more prone to sleep disruptions, heart disease, weight gain or loss, weakened immune systems, and physical pain.

 Depression can result in an unhealthy cycle.
 Long term untreated depression affects a person’s ability to care for their basic health needs.
 When this happens, and we don’t take care of ourselves, it can leave us vulnerable to other illnesses.
-Research has even shown that people with depression have more difficulty benefitting from the treatment of other medical conditions and diseases.
+Research has even shown that people with depression have more difficulty benefitting from treating different medical conditions and diseases.

 Severe cases of depression can even lead to thoughts of suicide, with the risk of acting on these thoughts if left untreated.
 It’s crucial that you are aware of the symptoms of depression and don’t wait until they’re severe to seek help